MokkaHornisse48/DolphinTracking/README.md

 ## 🎯 Goal

-This project aims to be an **open tracking solution** for:
+This project aims to be an **open tracking solution** for VR
-- Hobby developers & makers
-- Low-cost VR/AR setups
-- Education & research
-- Humanitarian tech (affordable accessibility to immersive tools)

 ---

 ## 📜 License

 MIT License — free for private, academic, or commercial use.
-(We may later switch to CERN-OHL for hardware-specific open source compliance.)

 ---

 ## 🤝 Contribute

 Contributions are welcome!
-You can help with:
-- DSP code (FFT, Goertzel)
-- Microcontroller firmware (STM32, RP2040, ESP32, etc.)
-- 3D case design
-- Testing & prototyping
-- Documentation & examples
-Or any other stuff you like.
-Please throw a dm on discord.
-Username mh48
+Please just throw a dm on discord.
+Planing to organize everything there.
+Username: mh48
 ---